In September 2022…

 …I finished my Barcelona photo dump on IG with the following voice over backed by low quality smartphone pictures of sushi and various other vegan tapas:

 “So there is this thing that happens whenever my trips come to an end.
 I randomly make a new friend on the last day.
 I’m starting to think it must be because I have this sad face since I have to leave a beautiful country, where there is good food, sun, palm trees and the best hospitality.
 I literally have the returners blues – that’s a thing, right? – written on my face.
 Be it as it may.
 I shared – in my personal opinion – the best vegan Sushi with a fellow solo traveler from Scotland / Switzerland.
-We had the best time, enjoyed every last bit of the five-course menu and Roots & Rolls while chatting about Gott und die Welt and very critical philosophical life questions – what else would you talk about with a perfect stranger you might never see again?!
-We enjoyed each other’s company so much, that we promised to hang out again somewhere on this planet again.”
+We had the best time, enjoyed every last bit of the five-course menu at Roots & Rolls while chatting about Gott und die Welt and very critical philosophical life questions – what else would you talk about with a perfect stranger you might never see again?!
+We enjoyed each other’s company so much, that we promised to hang out somewhere on this planet again.”

 This was for me the highlight of a very tiring but wonderful five-day business trip to Barcelona, Spain.
 Yes, you read right.
 A business trip.
 Teenage me is shrieking inside.
 I got paid to visit a conference in Barcelona?!
 Shut up!!!
 But it’s true!
 Here is how it happened.